gio0oO/EGL314_Team-F_Project-Repository/grandMA3/Intro.md

 <br>
 <img src="Captures/IntroPos4.jpg" alt="Intro Pos 4" width="500" height="300"/>
 <br>
 To make the spotlight or in this case the Mistral move smoothly along the path you have created, we will use Phaser.
-Phaser is a tool that helps to combine our different steps into a cue, making the spotlight travel from the different positions I have created previously, seamlessly.<br>
+Phaser is a tool that helps to combine our different steps into a cue, making the spotlight travel from the different positions I have created previously, seamlessly.
+The Phaser Tool can be found at the bottom right hand corner of the screen.<br>
 <img src="Captures/Phaser.png" alt="Phaser Image" width="300" height="100"/>
 <br>